Bhupender Yadav

-Bhupender Yadav (born 30 June 1969; /hi/) is an Indian politician who is serving as 20th Minister of Environment, Forest and Climate Change since 2024.
-He is also a Member of Parliament, Lok Sabha from Alwar.
+Bhupender Yadav (born 30 June 1969) is an Indian politician who is serving as the 20th Minister of Environment, Forest and Climate Change since 2024.
+He is a Member of Parliament, Lok Sabha from Alwar.
 He was a Member of Parliament in the Rajya Sabha, representing the state of Rajasthan, a position he has held since 2012.
 He was reelected in April 2018.
 He resigned from Rajya Sabha in 2024.

 Early life and career

 Yadav was born in Ajmer, Rajasthan on 30 June 1969.
 He received his Bachelor's degree and Bachelor of Laws degree from Government College, Ajmer.

 He started as a student union leader and in 2000, he was appointed the general secretary of the Akhil Bhartiya Adhivakta Parishad, a lawyers’ organization and held this position until 2009.
 Prior to beginning his political career, he was an Advocate in the Supreme Court and also served as Government Counsel for important Commissions.
 He was the government counsel for the Liberhan Commission which investigated the 1992 demolition of the Babri Masjid and the Justice Wadhwa Commission which investigated the murder of Australian missionary Graham Staines.